xren451/Periormer/README.md

-# CDE-Periormer: CDE-Enhanced Periodic Transformer for irregularly sampled time series
+# Periormer: Periodic Transformer for irregularly sampled time series

 This repository contains the code and datasets for the paper "CDE-Periormer: CDE-Enhanced Periodic Transformer for irregularly sampled time series".
 In this paper, we propose a new method for time series prediction considering different periodic patterns under different sampling rate of raw series.